vidaurre/Vidaurre25_link_brain_gender_inequality/README.md

 We refer to the script for reference to the various steps of the analysis, each of which is performed by a separate Python script.
 The purpose of each script is documented in the header of the script.

-The first parameter of each script (excepting run_ttests, where it is the second) refers to whether we run the script on real data.
+The first parameter of each Python script with run_all.sh (excepting run_ttests.py, where it is the second) refers to whether we run the script on real data.
 The second parameter (excepting run_ttests, where it is the third) refers to whether we run a quick demo run as a sanity check (for example, with only a few permutations in the permutation testing).

 Unfortunately, due to legal requirements, the brain data cannot be shared, although it can be requested formally to the data owners.